Helene Recovery and Voting

 Emergency Designation

-Map showing the FEMA designated disaster areas in Western North Carolina as described in the list.
+Map with darkened counties, showing the FEMA designated disaster area in Western North Carolina as described in the list.

-Designated disaster areas in Western North Carolina (Source: FEMA)
+Tropical Storm Helene designated disaster area in Western North Carolina (Source: FEMA)

 1. Alexander